onenewcode/axum-gate/examples/permission-registry/README.md

 # Permission Mapping Registry Example

-This example demonstrates the optional **permission mapping registry pattern** in axum-gate, which enables reverse lookup from permission IDs back to their original string representations.
+This example demonstrates the optional **permission mapping registry pattern** in axum-gate, which enables reverse lookup from permission IDs back to their normalized string representations.

 ## Overview